RagedUnicorn/docker-container-test/README.md

 `docker-compose -f docker-compose.test.yml up`

 **Note:** using -d option for docker-compose is not recommended in this case.
-Otherwise the logs with the results of the tests need to be grabbed manually in each container.
+Otherwise, the logs with the results of the tests need to be grabbed manually in each container.
 Without the -d option the result will already be displayed.

 Tests can also be run separate by starting single services in `docker-compose.test.yml`